DominikHorn/perf-macos/README.md

 ## DoNotEleminate - Discussion

-Benchmarking code contains a `DoNotEliminate(x)` statement to prevent the compiler from removing this computation during, optimization, or even the entire loop for that matter.
-One commonly used method to prevent this from happening is to simply accumulate the computation result into some variable and print that variable to `std::cout`.
-Especially for the microbenchmarking of single instructions, it seems this is not sufficient however to ensure that the compiler does not perform unwanted optimizations/eliminations.
+Benchmarking code contains `DoNotEliminate(x)` statements to prevent the compiler from removing the computation we want to benchmark during optimization, or even the entire loop for that matter.
+One commonly used method to prevent this from happening is to accumulate the computation result into some variable and print that variable to `std::cout` after the loop.
+It seems this alone is not sufficient however to ensure that the compiler does not perform unwanted optimizations/eliminations.

 `DoNotEliminate(x)` effectively tags the computation leading to the result `x` as having some observable magic side effect.
-This in turn outrules any fancy tricks to get around computing `x`, therefore ensuring that the emitted assembly always exactly contains the expected computation.
+This in turn prohibits any fancy tricks to get around computing `x`, therefore ensuring that the emitted assembly always exactly contains the expected computation.
 For an explanation of how this works, see [this video](https://www.youtube.com/watch?v=nXaxk27zwlk&t=2441s, improved version from).
 The version in use in [test.cpp](https://github.com/DominikHorn/perf-macos/blob/main/test.cpp) stems